pdrabik223/blockv2/sfml_window/window.md

 |custom assets| simply copy and paste to the level directory|
 |ui colors| value box in rgb| customize ui colors for you level|

+# Questions to play and run sim and gen level

+1. Do we need to keep board info as LevelInfo or should we keep directory path and game on their own

+2. How high should load assets be declared
+    I say let's implement it naively and one it works make it good